ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 A user can subscribe to content in collections and solutions and will be notified when new content is published in the group they are a member of.
 The user can subscribe to groups through the "My subscriptions" link in the user profile menu.
-This leads to the `SubscriptionDashboardForm` where the user can choose for which content bundles they want to receive notifications.
+This leads to the `MySubscriptionsForm` where the user can choose for which content bundles they want to receive notifications.

 When a user joins a collection they will be presented with a modal dialog that allows them to subscribe immediately after joining.
 This modal dialog can be